Table of Contents

 As an aside… just so we’re all on the same page: when we say “adding someone to your credit card” to “help their credit,” we’re talking about tradelines (or “seasoned” tradelines), a concept sometimes referred to as “piggybacking” credit.
 I’m not referring to adding someone as a joint account holder.

 Things you should know, for your own good, before adding someone as an authorized user.

 - Don’t give them the card.
-If your intention is limited to helping increase their credit scores, there is no reason to give them the actual authorized user credit card (there’s many reasons not to).
+If your intention is limited to helping increase their credit scores, there is no reason to give them the actual authorized user credit card (there are many reasons not to).
 If you want them to have spending ability, that’s fine.
 Otherwise, you’re risking charges made on your card by someone who does not have any obligation of repayment.
-That’s right: an authorized user does not have repayment obligation on your account.
+That’s right: an authorized user does not have a repayment obligation on your account.

 - Don’t add someone if they have a CPN.
 If you don’t know what a CPN is, please click here to educate yourself, immediately.
 Bottom line: Never add anyone as an authorized user to your account unless:

 - You know for a fact you’re adding the tradeline to their social security number